orange2348/spec-spider/README.md

 [![Build Status](https://travis-ci.org/orange2348/spec-spider.svg?branch=master)](https://travis-ci.org/orange2348/spec-spider)

 #### Introduction
 spec spider, use scrapy framework to get some spec.
-Now it can spide the Autosar 4.4 and Eth specs.
+Now it can download the Autosar 4.4 and Eth specs.

 #### Install